 Another great feature these Splenda creamer cups have to offer is their shelf stability.
 This means that you don’t need to refrigerate them.
 You can place them in a cupboard or even throw a few in a bag or purse to take to work or to add to the drinks you purchase on the road.

-What we liked: We loved the great low price and the shelf stability of the SPLENDA Single Serve Coffee Creamer Cups.
+What stands out?
+We loved the great low price and the shelf stability of the SPLENDA Single Serve Coffee Creamer Cups.
 They are portable and add a lovely creamy vanilla flavor to any hot or cold drink.

 What could be better: Though this creamer has a lovely vanilla flavor and nice texture, some people have noticed a bit of an aftertaste that is not entirely pleasant.